abtion/guidelines/career/ladder.md

   owners for one or multiple apps.
 - [ ] Is proficient with pair programming.
 - [ ] Can write user stories.
-- [ ] Can introduce a new member to the project.
+- [ ] Introduces new members to the project.

 #### Respectful teammate
 - [ ] Has taught other developers to pair program.